gravitee-io/llamaj.cpp/README.md

 This will directly load the dynamically shared object library files (`.so` for linux, `.dylib` for macos) You can also decide to copy these files into a temporary folder using the environment variable `LLAMA_CPP_USE_TMP_LIB_PATH=true`
 The path temporary file will be used to load the shared object libraries

+## Beyond Apple M-Series and Linux x86_64

+While we don't support other platforms/architecture pair out-of-the-box for many reasons, you can still manage to use gravitee-io/llamaj.cpp:

+1. Build llama.cpp on your infrastructure
+2. Build the according java bindings using `jextract`
+3. Bundle them into a jar:
+   - Put the `jextract` source in `io.gravitee.llama.cpp.<os>.<arch>`:
+     - `io.gravitee.llama.cpp.macosx.x86_64`
+     - `io.gravitee.llama.cpp.linux.aarch64`
+     - `io.gravitee.llama.cpp.windows.x86_64`
+     - `io.gravitee.llama.cpp.windows.aarch64`
+   - Put your shared libraries into `<os>.<arch>`:
+     - `macosx.x86_64`
+     - `linux.aarch64`
+     - `windows.x86_64`
+     - `windows.aarch64`
+4. Add this jar to your classpath

+gravitee-io/llamaj.cpp will pick up at runtime the os and will call the according bindings using reflection.